apriltuesday/eva-opentargets/docs/manual-curation/step2-manual-curation.md

 ### Marking the status of curated terms
 The “Status” column has the following acceptable values:
 * **DONE** — an acceptable trait contained in EFO has been found for the trait
-* **IMPORT** — an acceptable trait has been found from the MONDO/ORDO/HP ontologies which is not contained in EFO and must be imported
+* **IMPORT** — an acceptable trait has been found from the MONDO/HP ontologies which is not contained in EFO and must be imported
 * **NEW** — new term must be created in EFO
 * **SKIP** — trait is going to be skipped in this iteration, due to being too non-specific, or just having a low frequency
 * **UNSURE** — temporary status; traits to be discussed with reviewers/the team

+Note that IMPORT and NEW terms are processed in Step 4, for now you should ignore the `Add EFO disease` spreadsheet and simply mark the status appropriately.

 ### Comment field for curation review
 The "Comment" field can be used to enter arbitrary additional information which will be used by reviewers.
 Precede any text with initials e.g. "BK - example comment".
 Comments should be ordered chronologically in reverse: most recent ones at the top.